Phase separation kinetics of segregating fluid mixtures in the presence of quenched disorder: Abstract

 \section{Abstract}

-Quenched or frozen-in, structural disorder is ubiquitous in real experimental systems.
-Much of the progress is achieved in understanding the phase separation of such systems using diffusion-driven coarsening in Ising model with quenched disorder.
+Quenched or frozen-in structural disorder is ubiquitous in real experimental systems.
+Much of the progress is achieved in understanding the phase separation of such systems using the diffusion-driven coarsening in Ising model with quenched disorder.
 But there is a paucity of research in the phase-separation kinetics in fluids with quenched disorder.
-In this letter, we present results from a detailed Molecular dynamics (MD) simulation the effects of randomly placed localized impurities on the phase separating kinetics of binary fluid mixture.
-Our system resembles the fluid imbibed into a porous medium.
-We observe a dramatic slowing down in the pattern formation with increasing pin particle concentration.
-The domain growth follows the power-law with a disorder-dependent exponent.
-Due to the energetically favorable positions, the domain boundary roughens which modifies the correlation function and structure factor to a non-Porod behavior.
-The correlation function and structure factor provide clear evidence that the superuniversality does not hold in our system.
+In this paper, we present results from a detailed Molecular dynamics simulation, the effects of randomly placed localized impurities on the phase separating kinetics of binary fluid mixture.
+Two different models are offered for representing the impurities.
+We observe a dramatic slowing down in the pattern formation with increasing impurity concentration.
+This sluggish domain growth kinetics follows power-law with a disorder-dependent exponent.
+The correlation function and structure factor show a non-Porod behavior, indicating the roughening of domain interfaces.
+We have also studied the effect of quenched disorder on the aging dynamics by calculating the two-time order parameter auto correlation function and find that the Fisher and Huse scaling law holds good in presence of quenched disorder.